doriansmiley/10-kGPT/README.md

 This is why I parse the tables from the page HTML, which is the most dogshit HTML I have ever seen.

 # Help Wanted
-I'd like to extend this beyond Palantir by looking up the ID values in this URL `https://data.sec.gov/submissions/CIK0001321655.json` in the SEC database by using the API in the EDGAR system.
-I also want to parse more tables from the 10-Q. I'd also like to extend to 10-Ks which are more complicated to parse.
+I want to parse more tables from the 10-Q. I'd also like to extend to 10-Ks which are more complicated to parse.

 It's important to note you can't just pass the entire filling or you will hit GPT token limits.